allencoded/sshfs-mount/README.md

 ```

 #Author Notes
-This is a very early almost release.
-I couldn't find a recent and still working node sshfs package, so I created my own.
-I hope to add more options in the near future.
-I gladly will accept Pull Requests and try my best to quickly review and merge them into master.
+Please let me know if you find any problems.
+Also feel free to open any Pull Requests for improvements and I will review them and get them in.

 #License
 Copyright (c) 2016, Allen Hendricks